Introduction

 Smart contracts

 Smart contracts are self-executing programs with the terms of an agreement written directly into the code.
 They automatically enforce and execute the terms of the contract when predefined conditions are met.
-Developers must define the rules and logic of the contract while also ensuring security.
 Once written and tested, smart contracts are deployed to the blockchain, where they become immutable and publicly accessible.

-This section will walk you through how to get set up to write smart contracts on Stellar, plus an introduction to testing, storing data, and deploying your contracts.
-It also provides an array of example contracts for use.
+This section will walk you through how to write and deploy smart contracts on Stellar, including the installation process, an introduction to testing, storing data, and more.
+It also provides a variety of example contracts for reference and use.

 Applications